tpedr0/CS445HW3/README.md

 # Installation

-Before you can run this application, you'll need to install several dependencies:
+Before you can run this application, you'll need to clone or copy the repository.
+Example:

 	cd C:\Users\'UserName'\Desktop
 	git clone https://github.com/tpedr0/CS445HW3.git